AnykeyNL/OCI-AutoScale/README.md

 # Supported services
 - Compute VMs: On/Off
+- Compute Flex Shapes: Change CPU count and Memory Count (WILL REBOOT THE INSTANCE!!)
 - Instance Pools: On/Off and Scaling (# of instances)
 - Database VMs: On/Off
 - Database Baremetal Servers: Scaling (# of CPUs)